OpenGVLab/ChartAst/Readme.md

 **This repo is built upon [LLaMA2-Accessory](https://github.com/Alpha-VLLM/LLaMA2-Accessory/tree/main)**

 ## Note
-- We update the paper(ChartAst.pdf), primarily making updates to the model, correcting some errors in the article, and providing more detailed explanations.
+- We update the paper(ChartAssistant.pdf), primarily making updates to the model, correcting some errors in the article, and providing more detailed explanations.

 ## ChartAssisstant